jiangwenyuan/nuster/README.md

  * param\_NAME:  the value of query `NAME`
  * body:         the body of the request

-By default the key is `method.scheme.host.path.delimiter.query.body`
+By default the key is `method.scheme.host.uri`

 Example